ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 * Energy Blast.
 You can release a blast of arcane force as if you possessed the Mystic Blast feat (arcane damage only).
 You may use this blast number of times equal to your Intelligence modifier before replenishing at a long rest.
 This deals a number of d4 dice equal to onequarter your level (minimum 1d4).
 ___
 ***Blessing of the Nightwell.*** You have resistance to arcane damage.<br>
 ***Nightfallen Magic.*** You know the mage hand cantrip and can cast it normally (caster level equal to your character level).
 When you reach 3rd level, you can also cast detect magic as a 1st level spell.
 When you reach 5th level, you can also cast the arcane explosion spell as a 2nd level spell.

-<br><br>
-Intelligence is your spellcasting ability for these spells, and you use your mana pool for these abilities (even if you are not normally a spellcaster).
-While you use such abilities (and after using them for one hour), your eyes glow a light blue.
+Intelligence is your spellcasting ability for these spells, and you use your mana pool for these abilities (your mana pool is considered active, even if you are not normally a spellcaster).
+While you use such abilities, your eyes glow a light blue, and for one hour thereafter.

-If you can already cast such spells (and have a sufficiently high caster level), they are always prepared for free.<br>
+If you can already cast such spells (and have a sufficiently high caster level to access them), they are always prepared for free.<br>
 ***Extra Language.*** You can speak, read, and write one extra language of your choice.<br><br>
 ***Male Names.*** Ilthilior, Mellitharn, Lurunic, Elleshel, Mardant, Faldres.<br>
 ***Female Names.*** Kandui, Deliantha, Allainn, Freja, Alannaria, Macianne.<br>